vuejs/eslint-plugin-vue/docs/rules/no-restricted-v-on.md

 ## :book: Rule Details

-This rule allows you to specify `v-on` argument names that you don't wantt to use in your application.
+This rule allows you to specify `v-on` argument names that you don't want to use in your application.

 ## :wrench: Options